Humboldt-WI/delta/README.md

 # Deep Learning for Text Analytics

-The master module Deep Learnign for Text Analytics (DELTA) is offered at the [Humboldt-University of Berlin](htpps://www.hu-berlin.de) by the [Chair of Information Systems](https://www.wiwi.hu-berlin.de/de/professuren/bwl/wi).
+The master module Deep Learning for Text Analytics (DELTA) is offered at the [Humboldt-University of Berlin](htpps://www.hu-berlin.de) by the [Chair of Information Systems](https://www.wiwi.hu-berlin.de/de/professuren/bwl/wi).

 DELTA introduces students to deep learning and natural language processing.
 We discuss algorithmic foundations, several deep learning methodologies, and their applications in business and society.